artikcloud/sample-nodejs-createScene/readme.md

 }
 ```

-2. Simply examine the top of the`create-scene.json`file and note that 2 scenes will be created.
-One for turning on all the lights and one for turning off all the lights.
+2. Simply examine the top of the`create-scene.json`file and note that 2 Scenes will be created: one for turning on all the lights, and one for turning off all the lights.

 ```javascript
 //when scene activiated, will call "setOn" on each of the devices.